-Go here for more information on Sichuan pepper or details on how to roast and grind the peppercorns to use as a powder.
-You'll also find recipes for numerous Sichuan dishes that feature hua jiao.
+Go here for more information on Sichuan pepper and here to find recipes for numerous Sichuan dishes that feature hua jiao.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.

 Source: Grown in Wudu, Gansu Province